exercism/elm/concepts/generics/about.md

     , data : a
     }
 ```

-One important remark about names of type parameters, is that they can be multiple characters long.
-The only constraint is that they must be lowercase names.
-As such, when useful, we tend to give them descriptive names.

 > This is why the `Html` package defines the `Html msg` type, with one type parameter named `msg`.
 > The Elm architecture guides you towards creation of a custom type `Msg` describing all messages that your web page can trigger.